elliotsyun/goated-password-manager/docs/README.md

 python main.py
 ```

-This project is licensed under the MIT License.
+This project has no license

 ```
 The main program demonstrates how to generate, manage, and secure passwords.
 It integrates all the functionalities from the encryption, generator, and manager modules to provide a comprehensive password management solution.
 Enjoy managing your passwords securely!